- Briefing Room

 Once a transfer of eligible apportionments has taken place, the state may request that the funds be obligated.
 At the time funds are first obligated for the SIB under SAFETEA-LU, FHWA will enter into a Project Agreement with the state.
 The Project Agreement will be modified each time a state obligates funds for the SIB.

 The state must submit a payment request to FHWA or the appropriate USDOT modal administration to receive a disbursement.
 Disbursements of Federal funds must be matched by a state deposit of at least 25 percent of the Federal contribution (which equals 20 percent of the total deposit), except where the sliding scale applies.
 The non-Federal match must be deposited into the SIB on or before the date Federal funds are deposited.
-The non-Federal match must be in the form of cash.
-Soft match and in-kind contributions cannot be used to match Federal funds deposited into the SIB.

 A SIB can be structured as a leveraged or unleveraged SIB.
 An unleveraged SIB simply lends available funds or provides credit enhancement to projects from its existing capitalization.
 Loan repayments are recycled for funding future projects, but there exists a time lag before the SIB is replenished through repayments from its original borrowers.
 To maximize replenishment of a SIB, some state DOTs have limited borrowings to short-term loans.